Acalymma vittatum: Life history

 During the cold winter, adult striped cucumber beetles take shelter under small plants near fields where cucurbit crops, the preferred host plant of striped cucumber beetles, will grow in the spring.
-When soil temperatures rise above 13oC or 55oF, the adult striped cucumber beetles begin feeding on the leaves and pollen of plants that begin growing earlier than cucurbits.
+When soil temperatures rise above 13 C, the adult striped cucumber beetles begin feeding on the leaves and pollen of plants that begin growing earlier than cucurbits.
 These include aster flowers and willow trees.
 Once cucurbit plants begin growing, the adults begin moving away from the initial plants to the cucurbits and begin aggregating on the crop.
 One motive for this behavior is to find a potential mate.

 After the adult beetles mate, the females will lay their eggs below the soil at the base of cucurbit plants (Eaton 2016).
 Females lay up to four eggs at one time.
 The depth at which they will deposit the eggs into the soil is around 5 cm.
 The distance they deposit the eggs can be up to 15 from the base of the cucurbits (Ellers 2006).
 Once the larvae develop, they will burrow down to feed on the roots of the cucurbit plant and then move back up to the surface as adults.